-- Because most patients require placement of an expander first followed by secondary replacement of the expander with an implant, this requires at least 2 surgical stages and multiple visits to the plastic surgeon’s office between these stages for tissue expansion.
+- Because most patients require placement of an expander followed by replacement with an implant, at least 2 surgical stages are needed, plus multiple visits to the surgeon’s office between them for tissue expansion.

-- It is important to realize that for patients who are having a unilateral (one-sided) mastectomy, matching the contralateral natural breast with an implant can be difficult.
-The shape and “feel” of an implant is not exactly like that of a natural breast.
+- For patients having a unilateral (one-sided) mastectomy, matching the contralateral natural breast with an implant can be difficult.
+The shape and feel of an implant is not exactly like that of a natural breast.

-- In the short term, implants can become infected or malpositioned and require surgery to correct these problems.
+- In the short term, implants can become infected or malpositioned, requiring corrective surgery.

 - In the longer term, implants can develop capsular contracture (tightening of the soft tissues around the implant), implant malposition, and implant rupture.
 All of these can require secondary procedures.